10yard/dkafe/readme.md

  - Watara Supervision

 The Donkey Kong console games will appear on 4 extra stages (*Crazy Kong and Big Kong stages are exclusive to Windows x64 platform).
-There is also a bonus arcade stage.
+There is also a bonus arcade stage and a training room.
 In unlock mode,  you must play for a given amount of time to win coins instead of reaching a target score  e.g. Play 2 minutes for 3rd prize,  4 minutes for 2nd prize and 8 minutes for first prize.

 The default controls for these games have been configured to work with arcade controls.
 Typically press "P1 Start" or "Jump" to start.